-The peace place faith rooms are available in college open to all faiths and is proactively used by staff and students.
+A peace garden and faith rooms are available in College open to all faiths and are proactively used by staff and students.
 Student Voice also encourages philanthropy and fundraising, raising the awareness of a variety of causes including discrimination and disadvantage and the benefits of volunteering.
+In the University Centre students have proactively raised funds for various charities.
+The College has nominated its charity as the East Lancashire Hospice as chosen by staff and students in 2021 which has continued.

-Students have proactively raised funds for various charities.
-Student Voice also works on bullying and has anti bullying information on the Moodle page.
-Student Voice helps to promote fair trade, human rights issues, has investigated extremism and as well as challenging negative beliefs and stereotypes.
+Student Voice also works on tackling the issue of bullying and has anti bullying information on the Moodle page.
+Student Voice helps to promote fair trade, human rights issues, creates awareness sessions on ant extremism and Preventing Violent Extremists as well as challenging negative beliefs and stereotypes.
 Also, cross College students worked with the chaplaincy to hold Eid celebrations.